Pealie/thin-pod-logger/README.md

 **Start‑up blips/zeros**

-* Normal while RC settles; you can discard the first 2–3 samples or add a 0.2 s settle before averaging.
+* Normal while RC settles; the first 2–3 samples can be discarded or add a 0.2 s settle before averaging.

 **Windows inbound rule confusion**

 * Not needed with this flow (host is the client).
-If you ever invert roles, use PowerShell:
+If roles are ever inverted, use PowerShell:

   ```powershell
   New-NetFirewallRule -DisplayName "Pico_TCP_5007" -Direction Inbound -Action Allow -Protocol TCP -LocalPort 5007 -Profile Private